ritikd2003/CS_PHY_sem6/README.md

 # CS_PHY_sem6
 Here, I have presented some "Python Codes" that is mainly used in solving "Physics Problems".
+(I have used this during my BSMS sem 06)